-Since its public debut at the 2011 Scrum Gathering in Seattle during the Open Space by its creator Adam Weisbart, Build Your Own Scrum has grown substantially.
-It’s been used by Scrum Trainers to teach Scrum from the back of the room around the world at companies like Intel and Expedia, and in countries ranging from the United States to China.
+Since its public debut at the 2011 Scrum Gathering in Seattle during the Open Space by its creator Adam Weisbart, Build Your Own Scrum has been used by Scrum Trainers to teach Scrum around the world at companies like Intel and Expedia, and in countries ranging from the United States to China.
 It has helped hundreds of people learn about Scrum without a boring lecture.
 And now, using this facilitation guide, you can use it too!

 Build Your Own Scrum

 Participants build the Scrum framework using scissors, glue, Scrum reference material, and the Build Your Own Scrum worksheet in teams of 5-9 people.

 Teams present the frameworks they created with the other teams.
 The instructor asks questions if needed, with the aim of getting people from other teams to help clarify or correct any isconceptions.
 The instructor can also elaborate on sections she feels the class may not understand.

 The entire class guides the instructor in placing the four meetings of Scrum on a timeline to confirm they have learned the correct order of meetings from steps 1 and 2.